top of page

 Copyright Laws and Social Media Etiquette: Things Models/Clients might not know

-***Note- As a retired model turned photographer, I write this blog from the models perspective.
-As a photographer, it would be 1000 times harsher and sound just down right mean, because these things below happen almost daily to us.
+***Note- As a retired model turned photographer, I write this blog from the model's perspective.
+As a photographer, it would be 1000 times harsher and sound just downright mean, because these things below happen almost daily to us.

 Step 3: Don’t even touch that add filter slide bar.
 Just leave it be!!
 This is not something you do to professional images taken by a photographer.
-Most photographers have this listed in their release and on their web sites.
-BUT,WHY!!!!!!!!
-Because when you do this you devalue the vision of the photographer and the time, effort and vision they put into creating the image.
-Plus Instagram Filter are jut horrible and degrade quality of images.
+Most photographers have this listed in their releases and on their websites.
+BUT, WHY!!!!!!!!
+Because when you do this you devalue the vision of the photographer and the time, effort, and vision they put into creating the image.
+Plus Instagram filters are just horrible and degrade the quality of images.
 If it is a selfie or your own cell phone image, filter away.

 Step 6: Never use images to market a brand or company directly.
-Tagging what you are wearing is fine, but don’t use the images to make a sales add.
+Tagging what you are wearing is fine, but don’t use the images to make a sales ad.
 Unless………… You have purchased the images with commercial rates, most photographers only offer personal use rights (including, yours truly).
-So make sure if you plan to use the images for anything other to discuss rights ahead of time.
+So make sure if you plan to use the images for anything other than to discuss rights ahead of time.
 Again, if the photographer feels you are gaining any kind of monetary gain from the image, legal action can be taken.

 ~Kimmi, GCPU Photographer